Mani-sh24/redis_clone/README.md

   - `INCR` — Increments the integer value of a key by 1.
   - `DECR` — Decrements the integer value of a key by 1.
   - `INCRBY` — Increments the integer value of a key by a specified integer value.
+  - `MULTI` — Starts a transaction block where subsequent commands are queued.
+  - `EXEC` — Executes all queued commands in the transaction block.
+  - `DISCARD` — Discards all queued commands in the transaction block.
+- **Append-Only File (AOF) Logging**: Saves client request buffers to `logs.txt` for auditing and history tracking.

 ### TTL (Time-To-Live) Specification